DiceNameIsMy/vut-itu/docs/Navrh.md

 ##### 1.2.4.3 Nurdaulet's customer research
 - Developed a list of questions for in-person respondent interviews.
 - Using that, has interviewed 1 relevant customer.
-- Researched people's opinions on the web.
-More on that in section **1.3 Research of existing solutions**

 My interviewee does not have extensive experience with other trip-planning apps.
 I conducted an interview to learn more about his travel experiences, focusing on why he enjoys traveling, how he approaches trip planning, and how some of his past trips have went.

 He is open to exploring new apps to find a better fit for his needs.
 Specifically, he would like an app that can assist with trip planning while suggesting activities and places to visit.
 A key use case he mentioned is when driving to a new city - using a navigation app to display interesting attractions and sightseeing opportunities along the route.